jeremytammik/tbc/a/1962_dynamo_planet_risk.md

 You need to understand the architecture of the Revit API to get an add-in implemented, loaded and running.

-You can quickly dive in to Dynamo and then compare to see what you prefer:
+You can quickly dive into Dynamo and then compare to see what you prefer:

 - Python versus C#
 - Pure Revit API versus Dynamo